The Atheist Bible, CC-BY Fabian M. Suchanek

 Education

 Humanism aims for the flourishing of all through the use of open debate, science, individual freedom, and universal Human Rights.
 These devices can work only if people know how to use and advance them.
 This is why education plays a central role in the Humanist view of society and quest for truth.
+Education is also a human right[Human Rights § 26].
 In a Humanist spirit, education could put emphasis on the following subjects:

 Religions